kevinblumenfeld/PSLicense/PSLicense/docs/Set-LACloudLicenseV2.md

 ## DESCRIPTION
 This tool allows you license one, many or all of your Office 365 users with several methods.

+**IMPORTANT**

+**THIS SCRIPT WILL ADD/REMOVE DEPENDENCIES FOR ANY OPTION SELECTED**

+For example, if _Skype for Business Cloud PBX_ is selected to be assigned to a user(s) then _Skype for Business Online_ will also be assigned (if the person running the script doesn't select it.)
+This is because _Skype for Business Cloud PBX_ has a dependency on _Skype for Business Online_ thus it will also be assigned.

+Conversely, when removing options.
+For example, if the person running the script selects to remove the option _Skype for Business Online_, then the option _Skype for Business Cloud PBX_ would also be unassigned from the user(s).
+Again, _Skype for Business Cloud PBX_ depends on _Skype for Business Online_ to be assigned thus the dependency would be automatically unassigned.

+While this is a feature and not a bug, it is important that the person running this script is aware.

+**THIS SCRIPT WILL ADD/REMOVE DEPENDENCIES FOR ANY OPTION SELECTED**

 The person running the script uses the switch(es) provided at runtime to select an action(s).
 The script will then present a GUI (Out-GridView) from which the person running the script will select.
 Depending on the switch(es), the GUI will contain Skus and/or Options - all specific to their Office 365 tenant.